codewitch-honey-crisis/clasp/clasp/README.md

 <expr>           The function call to send an expression to the client.
 Defaults to response_expr
 <state>          The variable name that holds the user state to pass to the response functions.
 Defaults to response_state
 /nostatus        Suppress the status headers
+<headers>        Indicates which headers should be generated (auto, none or required).
+Defaults to auto

 clasp /?